agubelu/blog/entries/2024-07-28_so-what-exactly-are-unicode-and-utf8.md

 Such a representation is called UTF-32.
 Here, the 32 means that the smallest amount of space that it will use to store any Unicode value is 32 bits.
 But that is also the *maximum* amount of space required to store any Unicode value, and so UTF-32 is a **fixed-length** representation, with all characters taking exactly 32 bits.

 This binary representation is simple, but not very efficient.
 Remember when I mentioned that the first 128 Unicode values map to the same characters as ASCII?
-Using a 4-byte representation for ASCII-only text is wildly inefficient, as the first 3 bytes will always be `0x00 0x00 0x00`, a 75% waste of space.
+Using a 4-byte representation for ASCII-only text is wildly inefficient, as the first 3 bytes of every character will always be `0x00 0x00 0x00`, a 75% waste of space.

 This is where **variable-length** representations come to the rescue.
 Broadly speaking, UTF-16 uses 2 bytes when the Unicode value fits in 16 bits[^5], and 4 bytes otherwise.
 And UTF-8 can use either 1, 2, or 4 bytes per value, using only as much space as needed.
 Since ASCII characters have very low Unicode values, they comfortably fit in 8 bits, and so their UTF-8 binary representation is exactly the same as in early-day ASCII.
 Isn't that cool?